facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ///
 ```

-!!! tip "Content and New Lines"
+/// tip | Content and New Lines
 While there is no hard rule stating that the first content block must have a new line after the header, it should be
 noted that some special content blocks may require an empty line before them, this may simply be due to how they are
 implemented.
 Simple paragraphs should not require an empty new line before them, but we cannot make a blanket
 statement about all blocks.
 If in doubt, use an empty line before the first content block.
+///

 Some blocks may implement a special argument in the header for things such as, but not limited to, titles.
 These
 arguments can be optional or sometimes enforced as a requirement.
 This is up to the given Blocks plugin to decide.